-MYX Fitness is an at-home workout program that’s promoted as a convenient and cost-effective alternative to the gym.
+The MYX II is a smart indoor bike that’s promoted as a convenient and cost-effective alternative to the gym.

-With an extensive selection of classes available, MYX Fitness makes it easy to ramp up your workout routine, regardless of your fitness level.
+The MYX II also connects to two fitness apps — BODi and Openfit.
+These platforms provide an extensive selection of live and on-demand classes, making it easy to ramp up your workout routine, regardless of your fitness level.

-This article reviews MYX Fitness to determine what it is, how it works, and whether you should give it a try.
+This article reviews the MYX II bike to determine what it is, how it works, and whether you should give it a try.

 MYX Fitness is a home workout system designed to promote better health and help you reach your fitness goals.

-The bike is fully adjustable, and the screen swivels, making it easy to take your workout to the floor or mat.
+The MYX II bike is fully adjustable, and the screen rotates 360°, making it easy to take your workout to the floor or mat.

-It also connects with the MYX app, which provides access to a variety of guided workouts, including spin classes, yoga, barre, Pilates, and meditation.
+The MYX II connects to the Beachbody on Demand Interactive (BODi) and Openfit fitness apps, which provide access to a variety of live and on-demand workouts, including spin classes, yoga, barre, Pilates, and meditation.

 The seat and handlebars adjust to accommodate different riders, and the pedals can work with athletic shoes or SPD clip-in bike shoes.

-The high definition touchscreen measures 21.5 inches and swivels for workouts off the bike.
+The high definition touchscreen measures 21.5 inches (54.5 cm) and swivels for workouts off the bike.

 The interface allows for a range of options, including pausing workouts if you need to, as well as adjusting the volume of the music and the coach separately.